What is Laser Eye Surgery?

 The main benefit of laser eye surgery is that it can reduce a patient’s dependence on glasses or contacts.
 For some fortunate people, laser eye surgery may eliminate their need for glasses or contacts.
 Depending on factors such as, initial refractive error, age, the laser surgery technique used, and lifestyle.

 How Does Laser Eye Surgery Work?

 Note: Any surgical or invasive procedure carries risks.
-Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.
+Before proceeding, you should seek a second opinion from a qualified health practitioner.

 If you’re interested in the freedom that laser eye surgery can offer you and your active lifestyle, book your initial appointment with us now.

 Call us on 1300 297 583 or book online.